bensig/benobi-one-src/content/about.md

 The businesses I have worked with have provided me some amazing adventures, I have lived in NYC, San Francisco, Atlanta (to work on Avengers Endgame), and Los Angeles.
 I’ve learned a lot from diversity - I have been to Japan several times for a few extended trips and I really love it the way that people treat everyone with so much respect...

-On the personal side, I have 2 dogs and we live on the Venice Canals in Los Angeles.
-I'm a fan of yoga in my bedroom (morning and night) and running to the beach.
-I love hanging out with new people and learning about their passions as well as their intricacies.
-I am continually fascinated by how unique everyone is...

-One of my greatest challenges is to replace judgement with curiousity.
+One of my greatest challenges is to replace judgement with curiosity.
 That's one of the signs of a true jedi ;) - I recommend trying it out.
 Instead of saying "that's wrong" - I strive to ask "why did you choose to do it that way?"

 Three things I plan to work through the next year: learning piano, calisthetics, and launching products that help people.